By: Shayne Prinsloo

 If you only read one section, read this.
 These are the defaults that catch Yellowfish consistently on typical Vaal runs.

-- Leader (baseline): thin mono/Euro line + sighter + tippet ring + 2 flies
+Thin mono or Euro line + sighter + tippet ring + two flies.

 When Euro Nymphing Beats Indicator Nymphing on the Vaal

-Euro nymphing wins whenever the river gives you multiple current lanes (seams, pockets, boulders, tongues, riffles).
-The Vaal often has fast surface flow with slower near-bottom flow — if something is riding on the surface (indicator + thicker leader), it can pull your flies unnaturally fast.
+Euro nymphing wins whenever the river gives you multiple current lanes, seams, pockets, boulders, tongues and riffles.
+The Vaal often has fast surface flow with slower near-bottom flow.
+If something is riding on the surface, it can pull your flies unnaturally fast.

 - Riffles and broken water